 March 8 is International Women's Day.
-Deputy Prime Minister and Minister of Foreign Affairs Sophie Wilmès and Minister of Development Cooperation and Urban Policy Meryame Kitir emphasize that the promotion and protection of women's rights is and will remain a priority of Belgium's foreign policy and development cooperation: "Achieving gender equality worldwide is one of the greatest challenges we face," Minister Wilmès said a few days ago before the Human Rights Council.
+Deputy Prime Minister and Minister of Foreign Affairs Sophie Wilmès and Minister of Development Cooperation and Major Cities Policy Meryame Kitir emphasize that the promotion and protection of women's rights is and will remain a priority of Belgium's foreign policy and development cooperation: "Achieving gender equality worldwide is one of the greatest challenges we face," Minister Wilmès said a few days ago before the Human Rights Council.
 "In our contacts with our partners around the world, we see that women often make the difference.
 They are synonymous with empathy and solidarity and therefore make good decisions", according to Minister Kitir.

 In recent years, there has been growing organized opposition to the gender equality agenda in multilateral fora, from conservative circles that are increasingly questioning the gender equality "acquis".
 The importance of the "family" (narrowly defined as a married heterosexual couple) and the role of women in it are being emphasized, and certain concepts are being targeted with emphasis, such as sexual and reproductive health and rights, comprehensive sex education, and even the concept of gender equality itself.